 - Characterize the cables connecting MVIS Controller-1 to its rack and the environment in which it is located.
 Develop new control techniques to be able to isolate experiments from vibrations more efficiently.

 Fluid experiments in space are valuable because the earth's gravity influences their free behavior, but small vibrations can still negatively affect experimental results.
 Vibrations from normal crew and station's machine operations can act like very low gravity forces.
 Electromagnetic voice coils in MVIS counteracts these vibrations, isolating the experiments so researchers see the actual fluid behavior without interference.

 Eliminating the micro-scale effects of gravity on fluid experiments helps researchers fine-tune a wide range of industrial processes on Earth.
-For instance, MVIS has supported an experiment that investigates gravity’s role in water evaporation on Earth, which can provide insight for the design of better cooling systems.
+For instance, MVIS Controller-1 has supported an experiment that investigates gravity’s role in water evaporation on Earth, which can provide insight for the design of better cooling systems.
 Isolating fluid experiments from space station jitter provides a clearer understanding of basic physical forces.